The Navalnys of Latin America

 At the beginning of this year, the Bolivian justice system extended for the ninth time the preventive detention of the former interim president Jeanine Áñez, who, in the 2019 crisis and in the face of the resignation of Evo Morales, assumed power as an option in the order of succession established in the Magna Carta She is sentenced to 10 years for crimes such as “breach of duties” and “resolutions contrary to the Constitution,” and she has other active proceedings in the ordinary justice system for terrorism, sedition and conspiracy.
 She has been in jail since March 2021 and is considered a political prisoner of the government of the leftist Movement Towards Socialism, although both Morales and current President Luis Arce deny the accusation.

 In its annual report, Human Rights Watch noted that the Bolivian government excessively applies preventive detention.
-In addition to the case of the former president, it points out the arrest of the opponent Luis Fernando Camacho, imprisoned since 2022, and of the coca grower leader César Apaza, recently released after undergoing an abbreviated trial in which he denounced the violation of his rights.
+In addition to the case of the former president, it points out the arrest of the opponent Luis Fernando Camacho, imprisoned since 2022and the coca leader César Apaza, recently released after undergoing an abbreviated trial in which he denounced the violation of his rights.

 Franco Albarracín, a Bolivian lawyer specializing in human rights, notes that in countries with weakened democracies, greater restrictions on freedom of expression and reduction of civic space are identified.
 “There is a clear context of political persecution because arrests occur for denouncing or having different beliefs,” says this expert.